Alfix-Januarivinter/MoreEndgame/README.md

 ![More Endgame advancements image](https://cdn.modrinth.com/data/cached_images/825b55732d54438bee18d861c55f8a3112fa3fd9.png)

+**Each Tool has each own scroll!**

+Reaper sword has Reaper scroll.

+It can't be applied to the Reaper sword, because it already has the ability.
+But it can be applied to the Crystallized pickaxe and the Axe of the Trees, giving them a new ability and reducing the cooldown of the tools abilities.

+Crystallized pickaxe has Crystallized scroll.

+It can't be applied to the Crystallized pickaxe, because it already has the ability.
+But it can be applied to the Reaper Sword and the Axe of the Trees, giving them a new ability and reducing the cooldown of the tools abilities.

+Axe of the Trees has Tree scroll.

+It can't be applied to the Axe of the Trees, because it already has the ability.
+But it can be applied to the Crystallized pickaxe and the Reaper sword, giving them a new ability and reducing the cooldown of the tools abilities.

 ## How to install More Endgame mod?

 You can install it like any other mod in your [fabric loader](https://fabricmc.net/), but the mod requires the correct minecraft version present and [fabric api](https://modrinth.com/mod/fabric-api).

+(JEI/REI recommended if you don't know the crafting recipes or if you would like to see all items the mod has.)

 ## Extra Info